ndsh/Manifest/README.md

 - 'Rotate' the 3D manifest object
 - 'Draw' draw/not draw the 3d object on screen
 - 'Invert' invert brightness to create a negative image
+- 'Save' when you press the "s" key on your keyboard
 - 'Sliderbrightness' controls the general brightness of the objects and all demos + LEDs
 - 'Rotationspeed' sets the speed of the object when it rotates (for show off purposes)
 - 'Slideroptions' + 'Slideroptions2' are used in various demos to control different parameters such as speed, thickness etc.